Pttn/rieMiner/README.md

 # Refresh rate of the stats in seconds.
 0 to disable them and only notify when a long enough tuple or share is found, or when the network finds a block.
 Default: 30
 RefreshInterval = 60

-# For solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
-# Additionally, the base prime of such tuple will be shown in the Search Mode.
-Default: 6
-TupleLengthMin = 4

 # For solo mining, there is a developer fee of 1%.
 Choose how many % you wish to donate between 1 and 99 (only integers!).
 Default: 2
 Donate = 5